omiossec/pwsh-GitHub-API/README.md

-# pwsh-gGitHub-API
+# How to use the GitHub API with PowerShell

-Managing GitHub through Rest API with PowerShell
+This repository contains elements used in Post Blog I am making for dev.to